 Because it builds upon advice that we have provided to you previously, it should be read in conjunction with the Statement of Advice you received from us dated DD/MM/YYYY.
 If you cannot locate this advice, or if you have any questions about it, we would be happy to provide you with a copy free of charge, and to discuss it with you.

 Our advice

-Increase account based pension drawdown
+Increase account-based pension drawdown

 Having considered your current needs and circumstances we recommend that you adjust your Account Based Pension payments as follows: